The Verge (album)

+Pre-release and writing

+In an interview, the recording process was described as "Dream-like".
+The band also stated that the album "just came" and described the sound of the album as "the sound of us letting go."

 Reception

 Overall reception has been good for The Verge.
 Alter the Press said that There for Tomorrow "have upped the ante significantly" in their music writing.
 Many reviewers note the progress in their writing, Maile's falsetto on BLU, and how longtime fans would be pleased.